Fallen (Evanescence album): Background

-They recorded three independent EPs.
+They recorded two independent EPs as Evanescence, self-releasing them in the late 1990s.
 Their early demos got them airplay on the local modern rock station in Little Rock, which helped them develop a local fanbase, allowing them to play a couple of bigger production shows a year and hire other musicians to perform other instruments live.
 Although they played with guest musicians, Evanescence remained a duo.
-"It was more because that's what we did and how we worked rather than not wanting any other input", Lee recalled; "The idea of a full band playing these songs was something that only came along later."
-Moody said that at the time Lee and him were focused on writing music over playing live shows, and they did not want to have a band join their writing process; "we just wanted it to be the two of us and so we'd play once or twice a year."
-In 2000, they recorded a demo CD, Origin, and signed with Wind-up Records in 2001.
-Origin and the earlier EPs contain demo versions of some of the songs that would later appear on Fallen.
+"The idea of a full band playing these songs was something that only came along later", Lee said.
+Moody said that Lee and he were focused on writing music over playing live shows, and they did not want to have a band join their writing process; "we just wanted it to be the two of us and so we'd play once or twice a year."
+They packaged a demo CD, Origin (2000), to shop it to record labels, and signed with Wind-up Records in 2001.
+Origin and their earlier EPs contain demo versions of some of the songs that would later appear on Fallen.

 In a 2004 MTV interview, Moody said that he and Lee rarely wrote together, it was "maybe two or three times in eight years did we actually sit down and write together in the same room."
-Lee said that the creation of Fallen largely consisted of her and Moody writing music separately and then adding to each other's work, due to tension and significant creative differences between them.
+Lee said that she and Moody never sat down and wrote together, and instead would combine their respective parts in songs.
+From the start, Lee would only ever write music by herself, considering it a vulnerable process and feeling disrespected by Moody.
+The creation of Fallen largely consisted of her and Moody writing music separately and then adding to each other's work, due to tension and significant creative differences between them.
 Lee's creative disagreements with Moody included his strict approach to songwriting and focus on commerciality; he would "always be corralling" her ideas, and wanting to push them in a more commercial, pop direction.
 She indicated that with Moody there was a "pressure of wanting to rule the world".
 "It was always a push and pull between us, for me", she said.
 "Fallen really is a lot of compromise.
 It definitely leaned toward what he wanted a lot of the time."
 Creative restrictions included instrumentation decisions such as her wanting to play organ on the record and Moody not wanting that.
+She stated that at one point, all her "pianoplaying rights were stripped away" from her because Moody felt she "was getting too much attention", so a keyboard player was hired.

-Moody conceded that they had different approaches, adding that Lee is "more creative" and "more educated musically", and he is "more commercial minded" and likes making "songs people can adhere to."
-In 2004, Lee expressed that the making of Fallen was stressful because "we had to remember [that] at least one big single had to be totally radio-friendly.
-And I'm really ready not to think that way."
+Moody said in a 2003 interview that he focused on making the album "as accessible as possible, to as many people as possible".
+He later conceded that they had different approaches, adding that Lee is "more creative" and "more educated musically", and he is "more commercial minded" and likes making "songs people can adhere to."